pyload/pyload/README.md

 ## Chef Cookbook for pyLoad

-Thanks to the authors of the pyLoad Chef Cookbook, you can now install pyLoad using Chef.
-Refer to the [repository hosted on GitHub](https://github.com/gridtec/cookbook-pyload) for more information.
+Thanks to the authors of the pyLoad Chef Cookbook, you can now install and configure pyLoad using Chef.
+Refer to the [repository hosted on GitHub](https://github.com/gridtec/cookbook-pyload) to get more information of the pyLoad Chef cookbook.

 ## Notes